- Home

 Sarah S. Shia, PhD, ABPP

-A. I work at the St. Louis VA Medical Center as a half-time clinician in the Mental Health Clinic, and half-time as the Local Evidence Based Psychotherapy Coordinator for our facility.
-The later position places me in a training and consultation role.
-In my clinical work, I do individual and group therapy, predominantly Cognitive Behavioral Therapy, Cognitive Processing Therapy and Acceptance and Commitment Therapy.
+A. I work at the St. Louis VA Medical Center as a half-time clinician in the Mental Health Clinic and half-time as the Local Evidence-Based Psychotherapy Coordinator for the facility.
+The latter position involves training and consultation responsibilities.
+In my clinical work, I provide individual and group therapy, primarily using Cognitive Behavioral Therapy, Cognitive Processing Therapy, and Acceptance and Commitment Therapy.

-I work with veterans who have multiple trauma histories including childhood abuses, sexual assaults, and/or military or combat related traumatic experiences.
-These cases are challenging, interesting, and rewarding when the outcomes include therapeutic and functional improvements.
+A. I work with veterans who have multiple trauma histories, including childhood abuse, sexual assault, and military or combat-related traumatic experiences.
+These cases are challenging, interesting, and rewarding, particularly when outcomes include meaningful therapeutic and functional improvements.

-It made sense in my coordinator role to have a specialty certification, to support credibility and professional capital.
-Also, the VA system provides a step increase in salary to psychology staff members who have ABPP certification.
+A. It made sense in my coordinator role to obtain specialty certification to enhance credibility and professional standing.
+Additionally, the VA system provides a step increase in salary for psychology staff members who hold American Board of Professional Psychology certification.

-A. I had wondered if the review and critique of my psychotherapy sessions would be more harsh, given the importance of fidelity in a CBT approach.
-This was not the case as the panel interview was very collegial and enjoyable.
+A. I had wondered whether the review and critique of my psychotherapy sessions would be harsh, given the importance of fidelity in a CBT approach.
+This was not the case; the panel interview was collegial and enjoyable.

-I remembered, given that it has been awhile since my work was examined in this way, that my therapy approach and fidelity to an evidence based model should be as consistent as though I were being taped every session for ABPP certification.
-I reinforced for myself the idea that truly adopting a practice of EBP requires daily/hourly commitment and determination, and that just having an ability to do these treatments doesn’t necessarily translate into the consistent application and practice that is essential for true proficiency.
+A. I realized—given that it had been some time since my work was examined in this way—that my therapeutic approach and fidelity to an evidence-based model should be as consistent as if every session were being recorded for ABPP certification.
+I also reinforced the idea that truly adopting an evidence-based practice requires consistent daily commitment and determination.
+Simply having the ability to deliver these treatments does not necessarily translate into the consistent application required for true proficiency.

-.
-Start by simultaneously completing the initial paperwork, brushing up on technique, thinking about possible cases to present, and practice by doing these treatments consistently, if you’re not already doing so.
+A. Start by completing the initial paperwork while brushing up on techniques, identifying potential cases to present, and consistently practicing these treatments if you are not already doing so.

 Stephen Terracciano, PhD, ABPP